nfcc2/dynamics-informed-gps/README.md

 - **`eval_code/`** - Contains code used for the evaluation section of the associated paper.
 - **`synthetic.py`** - Generate synthetic data from a GP and track with one or more GP models.
 - **`mosquito.py`** - Tracks mosquito coordinates obtained from [fruit fly and mosquito flight trajectories](https://datadryad.org/dataset/doi:10.5061/dryad.n0b8m) stored in **`mosquito_coordinates.csv`**.
+- **`synthetic_optim.py`** This script generates synthetic data using a selected model, computes the marginal log likelihood over a grid of length scales and kernel variances, and visualises the results with a contour plot highlighting both global and local maxima.
 - **`tracking/`** - Contains helper functions for tracking implementations.

 ## Installation